alluri1/ARC/README.md

 4. sql file containing the data collected is in ARC/input/612project.sql.
    `SOURCE  filepath`.
 Drag and drop the sql file for file path.
 5. Set your MYSQL credentials (username and password) in Data.java
 6. Compile & run the package.
-Main method is in `Parser.java`
+Main method is in `UserInterface.java`